sergey-vinnichenko/Crypto_Trading_Strategy_Real_Time_Tester/README.md

         # Stratedy description
         'doc': '1W BTC Stoch.RSI more then 70\n'
-               '1W Stoch.RSI more then 70\n'
+               '1W Stoch.RSI more than 70\n'
-               '3d Stoch.RSI more then 70\n'
+               '3d Stoch.RSI more than 70\n'
-               '1d RSI more then 70\n'
+               '1d RSI more than 70\n'
-               '4h RSI more then 70\n'
+               '4h RSI more than 70\n'
-               '1h RSI more then 70\n'
+               '1h RSI more than 70\n'
                'TP-15%, SL-15%',

         # List of coins